kristoff-it/zig-okredis/README.md

 MyHash{ .banana = src.types.fixbuf.FixBuf(11){ .buf = yes please�, .len = 10 }, .price = 9.98999977e+00 }
 ```

-This feature is implemented via perfect hashing, leaving full string comparison (field_name == map_key) only for safety checking after a case match.
+This feature is implemented via perfect hashing, leaving full string comparison (field_name == map_key) only for safety checking in debug builds.
 Currently the code for this feature is just a PoC and breaks for big structs.

 ## Allocating memory